mbelekar/search-app/README.md

 $ ./auto/run search tickets [OPTIONS]
 ```

-To see a list of available options, you can run `./auto/run search tickets` or `./auto/run search tickets --help` or `./auto/run search tickets -h`
+To see a list of available options, you can run `./auto/run search tickets` or `./auto/run search tickets --help` or `./auto/run search tickets -h`.

-[OPTIONS] can be a single option or multiple options in the format `--key=value`.
+[OPTIONS] represent the fields from data files which can be searched on.
+It can be a single option or multiple options of the format `--key=value`.
 You will need to specify at least one option to be able to search.

 #### Multi-valued Options
-When help information for an option says `(Can be specified multiple times)` it means we can search for multiple terms using that particular option.
-By default any option can be specified only once for the sub-command unless the help message says otherwise.
+When help information for an option says `(Supports searching multiple values at once)` it means we can search for multiple terms using that particular option.
+By default an option can be specified only once for the sub-command unless the help message says otherwise.

 Example:
 `bundle exec ./bin/search tickets --tags="Fédératéd Statés Of Micronésia"  --tags="Wisconsin"` will search for tickets that have both tags "Fédératéd Statés Of Micronésia" and "Wisconsin"

 But `bundle exec ./bin/search users --_id=1 --_id=2` will return records for _id=2 since this option is not meant to be multi-valued.

 #### Alternate way of running application without Docker